Sure Dividend

 The company operates in three primary segments: Construction Industries, Resource Industries, and Energy & Transportation, along with ancillary financing and related services through its Financial Products segment.

-On February 5th, 2024, Caterpillar reported its Q4 and full-year results for the period ending December 31st, 2023.
-For the quarter, the company generated revenues of $17.1 billion, a 3% increase compared to the $16.6 billion posted in the fourth quarter of 2022.
+On April 25th, 2024, Caterpillar reported its Q1 results for the period ending March 31st, 2024.
+For the quarter, the company generated revenue of $15.8 billion, a 0.6% decrease compared to last year.

-The Construction Industries saw a decrease due to lower sales volume, partially offset by favorable price realization.
-The decrease in sales volume was driven by the impact of changes in dealer inventories, partially offset by higher sales of equipment to end users.
-The Resource Industries segment was negatively affected by similar factors.
+The Construction Industries saw a 5% decrease in sales due to lower sales volume, partially offset by favorable price realization.
+The decrease in sales volume was mainly driven by lower sales of equipment to end users.

 Click here to download our most recent Sure Analysis report on Caterpillar (preview of page 1 of 3 shown below):